alexfernandez/alexfernandez.github.io/2017/origins-language.md

 and for very basic training.
 It might start to be used for story telling, although it would be quite unsatisfactory.

+# Acknowledgements

+Thanks to G. von Petzinger and Bermúdez de Castro for their encouragement.
+Special thanks to B. Bolles for his insightful comments.

 # References